 Project Funding Status Report.
-This spreadsheet will be submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30, 2022.
+This spreadsheet will be submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30, 2023.
 Detailed instructions for completing this report are included in DBM's Capital Budget Instructions forwarded by OCP to institutions annually in April/May.

 PlanMaryland Planning Areas and Overlays.
-This information will be submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30, 2022.
+This information will be submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30, 2023.
 Detailed instructions for completing this report are included in DBM's Capital Budget Instructions forwarded by OCP to institutions annually in April/May.

 - 3. ENVIRONMENTAL, HEALTH, SAFETY PROJECTS.
 At the direction of DBM, institutional environmental health and safety projects (e.g., asbestos abatement) should be submitted through appropriate State (e.g., MDE) channels for funding via State-wide resources.
 Instructions and solicitation for these requests are disseminated as we receive them.
 You may also wish to check directly with the State office for up-to-date directions. - 4.
 FACILITIES RENEWAL.
-The Governor's CIP includes \$25-40M annually in funding from Academic Revenue Bonds (ARBs) and GO Bonds (beginning in FY2025) dedicated to facilities renewal projects beginning in FY2024.
+The Governor's CIP includes \$25M annually in funding from Academic Revenue Bonds (ARBs) and GO Bonds (if made available) dedicated to facilities renewal projects beginning in FY2025.
 NBF (USM/institutional spending authorization) is also included, though its use depends on affordability.
 A report compiled by the System in response to a Joint Chair's request related to the allocation methodology proposed by USM for the Capital Facilities Renewal Program described a division of the total annual appropriation into two parts as follows: - a.
 TIER 1 FUNDING.
-The first piece, from ARBs, currently estimated at \$25M for FY2024, would be divided among all institutions based on institution-reported Fall 2020 Replacement Value of State (non-Auxiliary) facilities greater than 10 years old.
+The first piece, from ARBs, currently estimated at \$25M for FY2025, would be divided among all institutions based on institution-reported Fall 2021 Replacement Value of State (non-Auxiliary) facilities greater than 10 years old.
 This is similar to the way the current funding is allocated, and the RV shares would be adjusted slightly each year to capture any changes.
-Omitting buildings less than ten years old helps achieve the desired effect of targeting funding for institutions with the greatest need (i.e., older buildings). - TIER 2 FUNDING.
-The second piece, when available from GO Bonds or Non-Budgeted Funding (based on the projected amounts in the CIP), would similarly be divided among institutions based on reported Replacement Value of State facilities greater than 10 years old.
-Funding, however, would only go to those institutions who have demonstrated attention to maintenance needs by either: (1) achieving the full 2% of RV spending goal; OR (2) meeting (as a minimum) the incremental annual increase in spending spelled out in Board Policy (VIII-10.10).
+Omitting buildings less than ten years old helps achieve the desired effect of targeting funding for institutions with the greatest need (i.e., older buildings). - b.
+TIER 2 FUNDING.
+The second piece, if and when available from GO Bonds or Non-Budgeted Funding (based on any projected amounts in the CIP), would similarly be divided among institutions based on reported Replacement Value of State facilities greater than 10 years old.
+Funding, however, may only go to those institutions who have demonstrated attention to maintenance needs by achieving the full 2% of RV spending goal spelled out in the newly revised Board Policy (VIII-10.10).
 This satisfies the requirement for a performance-based allocation method that provides incentives for maintenance spending, as described by the Budget Committee language.
-NOTE: DURING THE COVID PANDEMIC, THE QUALIFICATION REQUIREMENT FOR PARTICIPATION TIER 2 FUNDING MAY BE TEMPORARILY AMENDED OR SUSPENDED.
-Additional instructions will be forthcoming.